Kos & Nisyros sailing holidays

 Mandraki port and town, as seen from the NNE, with the Panagia Spiliani Monastery on the steep bluff (top right).

-Palon (Pali) port, as seen from the West, is the preferred place to explore Nisyros from.
+Palon (Pali) port, as seen from the west, is the preferred place to explore Nisyros from.

 Palon port, as seen from the SE, with Gyalis island (note the low isthmus) in the background and Kos island on the horizon.